csu-hci-projects/FA24-CurtisI-NelsonR/HW2/README.md

 * 12/3 : Met during CS310H Lecture Time
 * 12/5 : Met during CS310H Lecture Time
 * also communicated frequently over teams.
-When the “key” blueprint touches the pedestal remove the no-teleport or static meshes to allow access to the inaccessible room